cheungdaven/cheungdaven.github.io/_pages/about.md

 <!--[Curriculum Vitae](files/Shuai_Curriculum.pdf). -->

 I am currently a senior applied scientist at Amazon Web Services AI, focusing on foundation models related research, product, and opensource projects.
 Before this role, I was a postdoctoral researcher in the Department of Computer Science at [ETH Zurich](https://ethz.ch/en.html), under the guidance of [Prof. Ce Zhang](https://zhangce.github.io/).
 I received a PhD degree from the school of computer science and engineering of [UNSW Sydney](https://www.unsw.edu.au/homepage/), advised by [Prof. Lina Yao](https://www.linayao.com/), and my PhD study was also supported by [CSIRO](https://www.csiro.au/en/)'s Data61 PhD Scholarship.
 I obtained a Bachelor's degree from Nanjing University.
-My primary areas of focus include LLMs, multimodal foundation models, information retrieval, time series forecasting,  graph machine learning, etc.  At Amazon, I have contributed to products such as [Amazon Titan](https://aws.amazon.com/bedrock/titan/), [AWS Glue](https://aws.amazon.com/glue/), [Amazon Q](https://aws.amazon.com/q/), [AutoGluon](https://auto.gluon.ai/), etc. I have served as the area chair for ACL Rolling Review, reviewer/guest editor/senior PC for a few leading AI/ML conferences/journals, and organizers for workshops in leading AI conferences.
+My primary areas of focus include LLMs, multimodal foundation models, information retrieval, time series forecasting,  graph machine learning, etc.  At Amazon, I have contributed to products such as [Amazon Titan](https://aws.amazon.com/bedrock/titan/), [AWS Glue](https://aws.amazon.com/glue/), [Amazon Q](https://aws.amazon.com/q/), [AutoGluon](https://auto.gluon.ai/), etc. I have served as an Area Chair for ACL Rolling Review, as a reviewer, guest editor, or senior program committee member for several leading AI/ML conferences and journals, and as an organizer for workshops at top-tier AI conferences.

 Awards
 ======